Submit an application for Ormond using the online form on the Intercollegiate Office website.

 What if I don’t get a University of Melbourne offer?

 To attend Ormond you must attend the University of Melbourne, therefore, unfortunately you are no longer able to be considered.
 We do not hold places for students who expect to receive an offer in the second round unless they are a NZ student.
-If you receive an offer from another university you can check this link.

 What if I am a NZ student studying the Cambridge model?